 As COVID-19 vaccines continue to be rolled out across Australia, it makes sense that people will want to share their experiences of vaccination and get a better understanding of possible side effects.
-More recently, those discussions have shifted to focus on whether vaccines could have any impact on reproductive health: can vaccines affect fertility or pregnancy?
+Some of those discussions focus on whether vaccines could have any impact on reproductive health: can vaccines affect fertility or pregnancy?
 Could a vaccinated person have an impact on others around them?
 And what’s going on with all the stories of people noticing changes in their menstrual cycle?

 We all want to make the best possible decisions for our health and the health of others—and especially if there’s a new baby on the way.
 Let’s dive into some of the discussions happening around COVID-19 vaccines, fertility and menstruation to sift through the claims and the evidence.

 The term ‘shedding’ has come up in some conversations around whether a vaccinated person can affect other people around them—and no, it’s got nothing to do with spending time in small backyard structures or fluffy pets getting ready for summertime.

 No, not that kind of shedding.

 Viral shedding occurs when someone infected with a virus starts to release viral particles from their body into the surrounding environment.
 This enables the virus to spread and be transmitted from one host to another and is a normal, expected process once someone is infected.

 For vaccines, it’s a different story: most vaccines cannot result in shedding of any kind of infectious particles at all.